 Professor McGonagall and Professor Snape apparated near the center of the blizzard.
 They nearly collapsed as the winter winds began to push them back.
-It was only after the wind started dying down; they place warming charms on themselves to prevent the ice from freezing their skins.
+After the wind started dying down, they place warming charms on themselves to prevent the ice from freezing their skins.

-Several members of the Accidental Magic Reversal Squad were attempting to cast runes to reverse the effects of the weather.
+Several members of the Accidental Magic Reversal Squad were attempting to cast runes to reverse the weather's effects.

 Professor McGonagall walked forward to assist them.
-She was performing her best transfigurations to change the weather back but it was as if the snow was self-aware and was battling the wizards and witches to prevent them from changing the weather.
+She was performing her best transfigurations to change the weather back.
+Still, it was as if the snow was self-aware and was battling the wizards and witches to prevent them from changing the weather.

 A short while later, Professor Flitwick arrived and began to assist in any way he could.

-Snape walked in and entered the living room where he could see the Dursleys laying down on the ground with ice burns on their bodies.
-Snape walked forward and looked at Petunia.
+Snape walked in and entered the living room to see the Dursleys lying down on the ground with ice burns on their bodies.
+Snape stepped forward and looked at Petunia.
 Petunia stirred before she realized who was standing before her.

-Snape watched as Harry seemed to move the ice causing frost bite and ice burns on his relatives.
+Snape watched as Harry seemed to move the ice, causing frostbite and ice burns on his relatives.
 They seemed to be spilling their lungs out as they told him all they knew.
-Snape didn't need to go deeper into her memories to see that there was bad blood between them.
+Snape didn't need to go deeper into her memories to see bad blood between them.

-Pointing his wand at Petunia once more, he place a modifying memory charm, before he turned and did the same thing to Dudley and Vernon.
+Pointing his wand at Petunia once more, he places a modifying memory charm before turning and doing the same thing to Dudley and Vernon.

 Snape then turned and went up the stairs.
 He was careful not to slip as the ice made it hard to walk straight.
-When he finally got to the top he poked around hoping to find Harry.
-He finally found him in a small bedroom where he was passed out on the bed looking peaceful.
+When he finally got to the top, he poked around, hoping to find Harry.
+He finally noticed him in a small bedroom where he was passed out on the bed, looking peaceful.
 Snape paused as he pointed his wand at the boy, hesitating, considering whether he would only be harming him, harming Lily.

-Before Snape could make a decision the snow and ice started to melt as the sun reappeared in the sky.
+Before Snape could decide, the snow and ice started to melt as the sun reappeared in the sky.
 Snape turned around and realized that Professor McGonagall and Professor Flitwick with the Minister of Magic was successful.
-The weather was becoming warmer and the ice and snow was melting.
+The weather was becoming warmer, and the ice and snow were melting.

-Snape gave a sigh of relief before he disapparated on the spot with a soft pop.
+Snape sighed relief before he disapparated on the spot with a soft pop.

 Dumbledore cleared his throat, announcing his presence to the young man.
 He looked up and stared at Dumbledore's twinkling eyes.